geeksville/arduleader/README.md

 * By splitting things thusly I'd be making a general formation flight engine which could be used to follow anything (other arduplanes, attempted replay of previous flights, etc...).
+* Only start sending waypoints if plane is ready-to-fly and enabled at shell
+* figure out why waypoints are not shown on mission-controller

 ## Messages to send to Aurdupilot